Google bars elections ads from using political leanings, voter data

 Previously, verified political advertisers could also target ads using data gleaned from users' behaviour, such as search actions, that categorized them as left-leaning, right-leaning or independent.
 They could also upload data such as voter file lists to target ads to a lookalike audience which exhibited similar behaviours to those in the data.

-Google will enforce the new approach in the United Kingdom within a week, ahead of the country's general election on Dec.
-12. It said it would enforce it in the European Union by the end of the year and in the rest of the world starting on Jan.
+Google will enforce the new approach in the United Kingdom within a week, ahead of the Dec.
+12 general election.
+Google said it would enforce it in the European Union by the end of the year and in the rest of the world starting on Jan.
 6, 2020.

 "Given recent concerns and debates about political advertising, and the importance of shared trust in the democratic process, we want to improve voters' confidence in the political ads they may see on our ad platforms," Scott Spencer, vice president of product management for Google Ads, said in the blog post.